zarry/project-euler-ruby/README.md

 project-euler-ruby
 ==================

-# My solutions to Project Euler in Ruby using TDD
+## My Solutions to Project Euler in Ruby using TDD

 I haven't done [Project Euler](http://projecteuler.net/) or TDD at any point in the past.
 Both are new to me when starting this so I will see where it takes me.
 This repo is just a place I am keeping track of my work on these problems.